 Weaknesses:

 Overview: Supervisely is a comprehensive computer vision development platform designed as an "operating system" for AI projects.
-It supports data labeling, model training, experiment tracking, and deployment, with an emphasis on modular customization through its app ecosystem.
+It supports data labeling, deep learning model training, experiment tracking, and deployment, with an emphasis on modular customization through its app ecosystem.

 Key Features: